 Those at the professional level show mastery in their work and a breadth of understanding of the skills, practices and behaviours required of their role.
-They an trusted advisers to colleagues, a source of guidance for boards and others, particularly on regulatory and logislative matters and, in larger organisations, may be team leaders.
-They exercise good judgement across planned and unplanned atiutions and can react accordingly.
-They constantly maintain a vatching brief on external influences that may affect their organisation.
+They are trusted advisers to colleagues, a source of guidance for boards and others, particularly on regulatory and legislative matters and, in larger organisations, may be team leaders.
+They exercise good in larger organisations, may be team leaders.
+They exercise good accordingly.
+They constantly maintain a watching brief on external influence that may affect their organisation.

-Practical expertise is extended through professional training to understand the role of the board and the organisation.
+Practical expertise is extended through professional training to understand the role of the board and